 Employee Working Hours, OP 70.06

 Travel Authority and Definitions for Texas Tech University and TTU Employees, OP 79.01

 Transportation Requests, OP 79.06

-Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws, OP 40.02
+Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, OP 40.02

 University-related Travel by Motor Vehicle, Commercial Carrier, and Aircraft, OP 79.13